adlogix/appnexus-oas-java-client/README.md

 ````

 ### Advertiser Service
-AdvertiserService provides all advertiser related fuctions such as addAdvertiser,updateAdvertiser,getAdvertiserById and getAllAdvertisers;
+AdvertiserService provides all advertiser related functions such as add,update,getById and getAll;

 Example
 ```java